Fishing in Louisiana

 Top Louisiana Fishing Targets

 There are many species to be caught in Louisiana, including the brackish and freshwater wetlands and the lakes and rivers.
-There’s no offseason, and there are many different types of fish that you can target.
+There’s no offseason, and there are many different types of gulf coast fish that you can target.
 Here are a few of our favorites so have a look to see if yours.

 Redfish